10 kickass tips to help you stay focused while working remotely

 #2 Location, location, location

+Maintaining workplace discipline is challenging, especially when you’re a few steps away from your bed.
 While it’s super tempting to work from home (or home office) in your pyjamas (yes, we’ve all done it), it’s worthwhile scoping out an alternative space to refresh your ideas.
-This could be a favourite café, co-working space, start-up hub or even your local library, but the point is to get out of your apartment (or hotel room or beachside villa) at least three times per week.
-A different environment stimulates the creative centre in the brain and improves focus, so you’ll be solving complex problems and innovating the next million dollar disruption.
+This could be a favorite café, co-working space, start-up hub or even your local library, but the point is to get out of your apartment (or hotel room or beachside villa) at least three times per week.
+A different environment stimulates the creative center in the brain and improves focus, so you’ll be solving complex problems and innovating the next million-dollar disruption.

 #3 Find your people